mixxxdj/mixxx/source/chapters/library.rst

 Often DJ's keep a playlist of favorites or plan a list of tracks they want to play at a party.
 In these cases they rarely care about the order since they will likely choose the order at the party based on the dance floor and mood and they certainly don't want duplicates.
 This is where crates come in.
+You can think of them like labels in GMail or Web 2.0 tags for your music.

-On the other hand, if you want to specifically plan out a set and practice the transitions you might want to keep an ordering of tracks or repeat them (if you plan to mix a track back in later on in the party) so in that situation you could use a playlist.
-It's all about how you want to use Mixxx, it gives you the tools to do whatever you need.
+On the other hand, if you want to specifically plan out a set and practice the transitions you might want to keep an ordering of tracks or repeat them (if you plan to mix a track back in later on) so in that situation you could use a playlist.

 .. _library-browse: